yohanchatelain/fmriprep/docs/workflows.rst

 Slice time correction can be disabled with the ``--ignore slicetiming`` command line argument.
-If a :abbr:`BOLD (blood-oxygen level-dependent)` series has fewer than 5 usable (steady-state) volumes, slice time correction will be disabled.
+If a :abbr:`BOLD (blood-oxygen level-dependent)` series has fewer than 5 usable (steady-state) volumes, slice time correction will be disabled for that run.

 Susceptibility Distortion Correction (SDC)